theembodimentofdisharmony/stbl/README.md

 def border(hwnd: wintypes.HWND) -> None: ...
 ```

-These functions are all under the `stbl.*` namespace.
+These functions are all under the `stbdl.*` namespace.

 ## `window` function

 The parameter `path` is the path to the background image, **must be an absolute path**.
-If no value is provided, it defaults to loading `stbl\white.png`.
+If no value is provided, it defaults to loading `stbdl\white.png`.
 The parameter `mode` is the dynamic style, with the following meanings:
 ```text
 mode=0: Fade in/out